 Nikos has been a Board Member since 2018 and became the Company Secretary from 15 June 2020.
 He remains on the QACE Board.

-Latoyah joined QACE in July 2020.
-Her responsibilities include dealing with inquiries, managing the office, management of the QACE assessment programme and social media.
+Alima joined QACE in January 2015.
+Her responsibilities include business operations, management of the QACE assessment programme and financial management.

 QACE contracts Assessors to execute the assessment programme.
 The Assessors are experienced maritime professionals drawn from different geographic regions.

 Gur (Sarup) joined QACE in 2011 after serving fifteen years with IACS as an Audit Manager.
 He has extensive experience with Class having served the Indian Register of Shipping for seventeen years in various capacities, including responsible for Classification & Statutory services.
 A marine engineer by profession he sailed as a Chief Engineer.
 Sarup is a Fellow of the Institute of Marine Engineers (India).

 Mike has joined QACE in 2015 after over six years with IACS as an Audit Manger, auditing and observing member classification societies for QSCS requirements.
 He spent seven years with an IACS class society as a Senior Surveyor, Lead Auditor and Country Manager also carrying out ISO audits for an Accredited Certification Body.
 Mike spent ten years in ship management from Superintendent, to Technical Manager, to Fleet Manager running UK operation of oil, product and chemical tankers, including a fleet renewal programme.
 Mike had fifteen years at sea from cadet up to Chief Engineer, sailing on dry cargo, tankers and container ships.